chipoglesby/chipoglesby.github.io/_posts/blog/2018-05-11-newspapers.md

 ---
-title: "What if newspapers and reporters used Git & Github?"
+title: "What if newspapers and reporters used Git & GitHub?"
 author: chipoglesby
 comments: true
 date: "2018-05-30"